washingtonstateuniversity/WSU-spine/README.md

 ================================
 A typical implementation of the WSU Spine would start with spine.html.

-	1) Customize core.html by replacing default data with the appropriate university contact details.
+	1) Customize spine.html by replacing default data with the appropriate contact details.
-	2) Customize core.html by adding any out-of-the-box modifications, such as changing the color of the spine.
-Customization options can be found in the comments of core.html and, for some lesser used options, at identity.wsu.edu.
+	2) Customize spine.html by adding any out-of-the-box modifications, such as changing the color of the spine.
+Customization options can be found in the comments of spine.html and, for some lesser used options, at identity.wsu.edu.
 	3) Rebuilding the markup in your CMS of choice while taking care to preserve its elements and structure.

 Connecting to various Spine packages.